phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2020-12-12) v2.6.1 Game Save Bug Fix & Minor Discord Bug Fixes
+- Added: Option to disable watchdog.
+Useful if using 7DTD RAT to manage server.
+(Thanks to @merlin66676 for requesting)
+- Fixed: Backups were not saving saved folder if left at default (the AppData folder).
+(Thanks to KrissirK  & @Jared for reporting)
+- Fixed: Improved Telnet response window and log file.
+- Fixed: Log file now substitutes new line with |
+- Fixed: Discord: No longer repeats "No Online Player" message when server or util is restarted.
+- Fixed: Discord: ServerTools messages now remove the color code ie.[FFCC00] (Thanks to @Doublee for repoting)

 (2020-10-03) v2.6.0 Discord Bug Fix & New "Horde Finished" message
 - Fixed: Discord: New Day & Horde Day Announcements were not sending.
 - Added: Discord: Optional Horde Finished announcement.